ab € 2.045,– p.P.

 Dubrovnik

 <Dobro Dosli!
-Welcome to Dubrovnik – a beautiful stone town surrounded entirely by fortifications.
-Although it experienced devastation in the early 1990s, the restored Old Town remains as charming as ever.
+Welcome to Croatia.
+Your adventure begins in Dubrovnik – a beautiful stone town surrounded entirely by medieval fortifications.
 With the sparkling water of the Adriatic in the background, Dubrovnik is picturesque, full of character and easily covered on foot.
-Your adventure begins with a welcome meeting at 6.30 pm today, but if you happen to arrive early, why not walk inside the city walls, or head further afield to one of the Elafiti Islands.
-There's Lopud – a quiet island with lovely hikes, clean beaches and castle ruins, sleepy Kolocep that has walks for every fitness level, and Sipan with its renowned wine and laidback vibes.
-After your important meeting, head on an included dinner with your group.
-Croatian cuisine varies between regions, but an unwavering favourite is the charcuterie.
-Traditionally created with pork, charcuterie involves using a lot of specially prepared meats, all of which showcase flavours specific to their preservation process.
-If the option’s there, definitely give it a try. -
+Your adventure begins with a welcome meeting at 6.30 pm, but if you arrive early, why not take a walk inside the city walls.
+After your meeting, maybe head out for a dinner to get to know your fellow travellers.
+Croatian cuisine varies between regions, but an unwavering favourite is the charcuterie – traditionally created with pork, charcuterie involves using a lot of specially prepared meats, all of which showcase flavours specific to their preservation process.

 Tag 2